Nevenall/foundry-starwars-d6/README.md

 - Token options: Sandbox has some specific token options. in the Template Actor, the Token tabs lets you choose which properties do you want to display as bars, and the level of access required to see one.
 This checkbox in settings lets you activate these options.
 - CSS Style file: this is your custom CSS file location, to change the styling of your character sheet.
 - Initiative attribute key: if you want your initiative to be global, just include your roll initiative expression formula in the value of a simpletext property.
 Something like "1d20 + @{dexterity}" in a property with "initexpression" key for example.
 Then, in this settings field you only have to write "initexpression".
 You wont need to use ~init~ again and all actor will use Founry's general combat tracker roller.
+- Images for Panels: You can now cover a panel with an image, you only have to select the option "Is Image" in the panel item, and include a route to the image in "Image Path", like this: worlds/yourworld/yourimage.png

 ## TODO LIST
 - Check release notes